 Web Video Cast works for both Android and iPhone by simply installing and casting your phone’s display.

-Even though it’s not as smooth as Plex or using a Firestick; any video you can play in your phone browser you can now play on your Roku.
+Even though it’s not as smooth as Plex or using another device like the Firestick; any video you can play in your phone browser you can now play on your Roku.
 (You may not even need VLC for Roku in this case)

 Can Roku play AVI?